Advanced Therapies for Rare Liver Diseases

 DR. GLORIA GONZÁLEZ-ASEGUINOLAZA

-The lab of Gloria Gonzalez-Aseguinolaza focuses on the development of gene therapy vectors for rare metabolic diseases and aims to improve the efficacy and safety of gene therapy.
+Gloria González-Aseguinolaza's laboratory, integrated in the Cancer Center Clínica Universidad de Navarra, focuses on the development of gene therapy vectors for rare metabolic diseases and aims to improve the efficacy and safety of gene therapy.

 Rare metabolic diseases, which are often caused by genetic mutations, gene therapy holds great promise as a potential treatment option.
 However, there are several challenges that need to be addressed to optimize the effectiveness and safety of gene therapy.
 The goal of the lab is to improve the efficacy and safety of gene therapy through a deep understanding of the molecular mechanisms involved.